 Medication-assisted treatment (MAT) — the use of medications and behavioral interventions to treat patients suffering from substance use disorder — is widely regarded as the gold standard for the treatment of opioid dependence among experts in addiction medicine.
 Despite its demonstrated effectiveness, the demand for MAT outpaces the supply of MAT providers in almost all states.
 To address national MAT provider shortages in pursuit of the Association’s vision of Health for All, PAEA partnered with the American Academy of Addiction Psychiatry on a grant funded by the Substance Abuse and Mental Health Services Administration (SAMHSA) known as the State Targeted Response Technical Assistance Consortium (STR-TA).
 The grant, dedicated to building an Opioid Response Network with professional organizations from around the country, allowed PAEA to launch the MAT Waiver Training Initiative in 2018.

-From 2018–2020, PAEA’s MAT Waiver Training Initiative staff have worked to achieve the goal of all PA programs adopting a requirement that students complete X-waiver training prior to graduation.
-By completing 24 hours of training, PA graduates can apply for the X-waiver to prescribe buprenorphine for the treatment of opioid use disorder in office-based settings as soon as they enter practice.
-With this expertise and capacity, PAs can play a vital role in increasing access to this life-saving treatment in their communities.
+From 2018–2020, PAEA’s MAT Waiver Training Initiative staff worked to achieve the goal of all PA programs adopting a requirement that students complete X-waiver training prior to graduation.
+By completing 24 hours of training, PA graduates were able to apply for the X-waiver to prescribe buprenorphine for the treatment of opioid use disorder in office-based settings as soon as they enter practice.
+With this expertise and capacity, PAs could play a more vital role in increasing access to this life-saving treatment in their communities.

-Building on the success of the MAT Waiver Training Initiative, PAEA received a three-year sub-award through the Providers Clinical Support System (PCSS) to conduct annual in-person MAT waiver training sessions targeted to faculty, preceptors, and other stakeholders.
-In addition, PAEA will also promote the availability of PCSS’ free educational trainings (which are eligible for CME/CE credits) to our member programs.
+Building on the success of the MAT Waiver Training Initiative, PAEA received a three-year sub-award through the Providers Clinical Support System (PCSS) to conduct MAT waiver training sessions targeted to faculty, preceptors, and other stakeholders.
+This project concluded in July 2022 and resulted in the successful facilitation of 8 trainings for a total of 273 participants.

 While expanding the number of MAT providers is a critical component of the larger strategy to combat the opioid epidemic, PAEA also recognizes the importance of expanded high-quality substance use disorder education for PA students.
 To help meet this aim, PAEA was awarded $476,000 over two years by SAMHSA in 2019 through the agency’s Expansion of Practitioner Education (PRAC-ED) grant to administer the PRAC-ED-PA project.

-From 2019–2021, PAEA will collaborate with the faculty of 10 pilot PA programs on the PRAC-ED-PA project to develop a standardized substance use disorder curriculum, which will be administered and evaluated prior to its expansion to an additional 10 programs in the second year of the project.
-Ultimately, this will result in the finalized PRAC-ED-PA curricular content being available to all PA programs at the conclusion of the project.
+From 2019–2021, PAEA collaborated with the faculty of 10 pilot PA programs on the PRAC-ED-PA project to develop a standardized substance use disorder curriculum, which was administered and evaluated prior to its expansion to an additional 10 programs in the second year of the project.